 GOAL & PURPOSE

 The first annual Integrative Dermatology Symposium is designed to appeal to practitioners across disciplines and will address emerging trends as well as practical approaches to dermatology as practitioners assess and manage skin conditions and care.
 It is estimated that nearly one-third of the population is afflicted with a skin disorder.
-There is
+There is great need for best practice sharing and cross-collaboration to support practitioners in the field and improve patient outcomes.

 After completing this activity, participants should be better able to: